SolidLabResearch/solidlab-env-setup/README-jFed-cli-rspec.md

 ```

 This will create a dir `generated_rspec/<rspec_name>/` containing the RSpec. (where `<rspec_name>` is the `rspec_name` set in step 1 in `rspec/cookiecutter.json`)
+This dir will also contain the `jfed-cli2-run-rspec.yaml` file you will need in step 3.

 ### Step 2: Configure ansible variables